edeustace/flex-history-fix/README.md

 ## Flex History Fix

-See this [blog post](http://edeustace.wordpress.com/2010/08/16/internet-explorer-crazy-reloading-because-of-flex-history-javascript-part-two/] for an explanation.
+See this [blog](http://edeustace.wordpress.com/2010/08/16/internet-explorer-crazy-reloading-because-of-flex-history-javascript-part-two/) for an explanation.